-There are a total of nine school boards within OSSU serving six schools in six towns across four counties.
+There are a total of five school boards within OSSU serving six schools in six towns across four counties.
 Each board has specific responsibilities based on Vermont law and individual school district charters.
 Some boards have developed websites to remain in communication with their communities.

 Each school board is the Board of Trustees for education on behalf of its community.
 It is entrusted with assuring that the young people of the community receive a high quality education and that taxpayers receive a positive return on their investment.